Joof family: History of the Joof family

+The Lamanic era

 The Wagadou period

 The Joof family is one of the old families of Senegambia.
 Serer oral tradition speaks of a noble called Lamane Jegan Joof, owner of a large herd of livestock and estate who was also a farmer.
 He migrated from Lambaye following an argument with his relative, the king of Lambaye.
 The dispute concerned the governance of Lambaye and over-taxation of his herd which he considered unjust.
 As such, he decided to head south and founded Tukar with his younger brother Ndik Joof.
 The tradition then went on to say that, he had a son called Sosseh Joof (Socé Diouf) who was the heir of Tukar.
 Some scholars have proposed that, Tukar (and many of its surrounding villages such as Njujuf, Sob, etc., which were founded by Lamane Jegan Joof making them part of his estate and colony) now a rather large village in present-day Senegal, is an ancient village and well before the Guelowar period (1335) and placed the foundation of these villages in the 11th century, if not earlier.
 The Joof family had ruled Tukar for many centuries, inherited from their ancestor Lamane Jegan Joof through the Serer Lamanic custom, a rather strict custom of Serer land law and inheritance.
 In 2004, Lamane Njaga Dibor Ndoffene Joof (Lamane Diaga Dibor Ndofene Diouf) was the last lamane of Tukar.

 In the early history of the Ghana Empire to its end, the royal princesses of the Empire married into the Serer aristocratic families, some of these included Joof family.
 These royal princesses belonged to the maternal clan Wagadou (Bagadou in Serer language).
 With the Joof paternal clan, they ruled the Kingdom of Baol and provided many kings from the patrilineage Joof (the Joof paternal dynasty of Baol).
 Some of these kings include Boureh Joof (Bouré Diouf), Guidiane Joof (Guidiane Diouf), Ma Joof, Jinak Dialane [probably Gnilane] Joof, Maguinak Joof, etc. These kings preceded the Guelowar period by at least two or three centuries and long before the Fall paternal dynasty of Baol and Cayor who inherited the throne around 1549 after the Battle of Danki.
 The general consensus is that, after the demise of the Joof paternal and Wagadou maternal dynasties of Baol with other Serer paternal dynasties who jointly ruled Baol, the Fall paternal dynasty succeeded them, hence the first Damels and Teignes (titles of the kings of Cayor and Baol, respectively) from the Fall patrilineage were of Wagadou maternal descent.
 They simply married into the old royal family and succeeded to the throne.

+The 11th-century legendary figure Amar Godomat or Ama Gôdô Maat, né.
+Ama Kodu Joof, is a member of this family.
+Ama is also known as Xamakodu Fa Maak (meaning Hamacodou The Elder, in Serer).